 Windmill’s units also feature purifying, antimicrobial filters, sheltered beneath the front panel, which secures with a magnet.
 The activated carbon filters are designed to be rinsed with water regularly, though they should be replaced entirely every few months (refills are available on Windmill’s website for $35).
 If you’re running the unit during the summer months only, you may need a new filter just once a year.

 The brand isn’t the first to emerge with a clever, direct-to-consumer solution to the old, clunky AC.
-A startup called July introduced simplified, stylish units with interchangeable front panels and app-controlled tech last year.
+A startup called July introduced simplified, stylish units that start at $479 and come with interchangeable front panels and app-controlled tech in 2020.
 Meanwhile, consumer brands, including Frigidaire, Toshiba, and Midea, have also met millennial demand: reimagining their machines with sleek makeovers and smart connectivity.

-Mayer says Windmill, which announced a $3 million seed round this week, plans to expand into other air-quality products while continuing to iterate on its AC.
-The startup has recently incorporated an energy-efficient Eco mode that allows the unit to regularly detect temperatures and flip on or off when needed.
-The company will also help New York customers recycle their old AC units.
+Since we spoke in 2021, Windmill has continued to iterate on the AC, incorporating an energy-efficient Eco mode that allows the unit to regularly detect temperatures and flip on or off when needed.
+The company will also help New York customers recycle their old AC units as it plans new features to help users conserve energy via their devices will roll out through their app this year.
 (Windmill works with Pachama to offset the carbon footprint of each unit sold.)

 So, do you need a Windmill AC?
 If space is a premium, you’ll find that Windmill is small, fits into a tiny apartment window (install requirements are a window that opens 14 inches with a width between 23 and 37 inches), and packs a punch without disrupting the room’s aesthetic flow.
 If space isn’t a premium, you’ll still find that the device boasts several pros: simplified filter maintenance, easy-to-program settings, and an accessible price point.